 We do not currently support creating new view share links via our API.

-Not at the moment.
-Currently, you are only able to limit a share link to a single domain.
+No, you are only able to limit a share link to a single domain.